Ghostbusters: Filming

 Other locations included New York City Hall, the New York Public Library main branch, the Lincoln Center for the Performing Arts, Columbus Circle, the Irving Trust Bank on Fifth Avenue, and Tavern on the Green.
 Firehouse, Hook & Ladder Company 8 in the Tribeca neighborhood was used as the Ghostbusters' headquarters.
 Columbia University allowed its Havemeyer Hall to stand in for the fictional Weaver Hall, on the condition the university not be identified by name.

 Filming moved to Los Angeles, resuming between Christmas and the New Year.
 Due to the film's use of practical effects, skilled technicians were needed who resided mainly in the city and soundstages that were non-existent in New York.
-Despite its setting, most of Ghostbusters was filmed on location in Los Angeles or on sets at Burbank Studios.
+Despite its setting, much of Ghostbusters was filmed on location in Los Angeles or on sets at Burbank Studios.
 Location scouts searched for buildings that could replicate the interiors of buildings being filmed in New York.
 Reitman tried using the interior of Hook & Ladder 8, but was unable to take it over long enough because it was an active fire station.
 Interior firehouse shots were taken instead at the decommissioned Fire House No. 23 in downtown Los Angeles.
 The building design, while common in New York, was a rarity in Los Angeles.
 An archival photograph of an active crew in Fire House No. 23 from 1915 was hung in the background of the Ghostbusters' office.

 Filming in the main reading room of the New York Public Library was only allowed in the early morning and had to be concluded by 10:00 am.
 The basement library stacks were represented by the Los Angeles Central Library as Reitman said they were interchangeable.
 The Millennium Biltmore Hotel stood in for the scenes set at the fictional Sedgewick Hotel.
 Principal photography concluded at the end of January 1984, after between 55 and 62 days of filming.